zooldk/docker-spring-boot/README.md

 # docker-spring-boot
-A presentation (using remark) and a dem using spring boot and docker.
+A presentation (using remark) and a demo using spring boot and docker.

 # Author